 Vector files available on request.

-This one is the simplest and most elegant of my proposals.
-If it seems annoyingly familiar, you are probably thinking of Captain Marvel.
+If this design seems annoyingly familiar, you are probably thinking of Captain Marvel.

-This one was actually the precursor to Advance.
+This design was the most popular on Reddit and Facebook.
+It was actually the precursor to Advance (above).
 It has more explicit Aboriginal symbolism but has more colours.